idioglossia/sloth-db/README.md

 [This Sample](https://github.com/idioglossia/sloth-db/blob/main/src/test/java/Sample.java) can show you how to create a storage and collections.
 Currently Sloth DB supports MAP and LIST collections and can story `byte[]` or `String`.

+## Use case

+Sloth DB is only good to store small values in files.
+File names are keys and directory names are collection names.
+Main usage for storage might be cases when you need to easily find your data when you are looking at the DB directory; Which can be helpful to store some simple data for web applications since the data is easily accessible through valid paths.